Mapping the Stochastic Penal Colony: July 2022: 2 Supermax

-When OpenAI gave up control over generations in early November 2022, the email announcement justified that change with ``improvements in our safety systems''~\cite{OpenAI2022g}.
+When OpenAI gave up control over generations in early November 2022, the email announcement justified that change with ``improvements in our safety systems.''
 That may be the case for generations created after those improvements were made.
-But when I asked customer support about generations made before the announcement, they confirmed that the new terms-of-use apply retroactively.
-In fact, OpenAI deleted the webpage with the terms-of-use addendum for \DALLE.
-But if \DALLE's censor required improvements, then chances are that at least some older images were unsafe.
-Otherwise, there would have been no need for further safety improvements.
+But when I asked customer support about generations made before the announcement, they confirmed that the new terms-of-use ``apply to all generations, regardless of the date on which they were made.''
+In fact, OpenAI deleted the webpage with the terms-of-use addendum for \DALLE\ in November 2022.
+But if \DALLE's \V{AI}-based content moderation required improvements, then chances are that at least some older images were unsafe.
+Otherwise, there would have been no need for those safety improvements.
 Yet OpenAI pretended it can have it both ways.

-What else might have put OpenAI under significant pressure to relinquish ownership in generations?
-What about Stability~AI releasing not just source code but also model weights for Stable Diffusion in August 2022~\cite{StabilityAI2022}?
-Unlike \DALLE, that public release enables anyone with basic fluency in Python and access to recent graphics cards by Nvidia to open their own competitor to OpenAI's system, without even paying a license fee to Stability~AI.
+One possible explanation for this contradictory stance is market pressure stemming from the August~2022 release of Stable Diffusion, a competing text-to-image model created by Stability~\V{AI}~\cite{StabilityAI2022}.
+Unlike OpenAI with \DALLE, Stability~\V{AI} released the source code and model weights for Stable Diffusion.
+That enabled anyone with basic fluency in Python and access to recent graphics cards by Nvidia to open their own competitor to \DALLE, without paying a license fee to Stability~\V{AI} and without OpenAI's restrictive content policy.
 While that is pure speculation on my part, Microsoft's \$10 billion investment in OpenAI in January 2023 on top of an earlier \$1 billion investment illustrates the stakes at play~\cite{Bass2023}, which are a powerful motivation to cut corners.